gabrielguerrer/rng_rava/README.md

 ![RAVA entropy schematics](images/rng_rava_entropy_schematics.png)

 A 25V voltage is applied to two reverse-biased 24V Zener diodes.
-Then the noise channels are buffered (OA1, OA3), DC decoupled, and raised to a common DC level of 1.65V with unity-gain (OA2, OA4), producing the avalanche noise analog channels VA1 and VA2.
+Then the noise channels are buffered (OA1, OA3), DC decoupled, and raised to a common DC level with unity-gain (OA2, OA4), producing the avalanche noise analog channels VA1 and VA2.
 The analog channels are compared between themselves (CMP), producing a digital output V_CMP that randomly changes its state.

 ![RAVA entropy example](images/rng_rava_entropy_example.png)